 Most creators treat their bio page as a social funnel and nothing else.
-That's leaving traffic on the table.
-A well-built bio page can rank for your name, your brand, and even category keywords — giving you a free, permanent traffic source.
+That leaves traffic on the table.
+A well-built bio page can rank for your name, your brand, and sometimes category keywords.
+A free, permanent traffic source.

 The SEO checklist for bio pages